Determining triangulations and quadrangulations by boundary distances: Introduction

 \section{Introduction}

-Let $T$ be a planar triangulation with a simple closed boundary of length $n$, and suppose that all distances in $T$ between boundary vertices are known.
+Let $T$ be a planar near-triangulation (that is, a planar graph such that every face other than the outer face is a triangle) with a simple closed boundary of length $n$, and suppose that all distances in $T$ between boundary vertices are known.
 Under what conditions does this allow the precise structure of $T$ to be determined?
 In general this is not the case if internal vertices of degree $5$ (or below) are permitted.
-For any triangulation we can glue an icosahedron onto any face, adding $17$ vertices of degree $5$, without changing any distances between existing vertices.
-This question was first posed by Itai Benjamini \cite{Itai}, who conjectured that provided all internal degrees are at least $6$, the triangulation can be reconstructed.
+For any near-triangulation we can glue an icosahedron into any face, adding nine vertices of degree $5$, without changing any distances between existing vertices.
+This question was first posed by Itai Benjamini \cite{Itai}, who conjectured that provided all internal vertices have degree at least $6$, the near-triangulation can be reconstructed.

 Indeed, degree $5$ is the natural boundary to this sort of counterexample.
 If all internal vertices have degree at least $6$, then no triangle can have internal vertices.
 To see this, suppose $abc$ is a triangle surrounding $m\geq 1$ internal vertices.
 Then the total number of edges between and inside $abc$ is at least $3m+9/2$, since each of $a,b,c$ has at least one neighbour inside the triangle, but a planar graph on $m+3$ vertices can have at most $3m+3$ edges.